Can roads contribute to forest transitions?

 Collective sanctions and rewards in payments for ecosystem services

 With Alex Pfaff, Luz Rodriguez and Elizabeth Shapiro, I investigate the impacts of collectively-levied incentives for forest conservation.
 We undertake field-lab experiments with Mexican participants in a real payments for ecosystem services (PES) program, Fondos Concurrentes (‘matching funds’).
-We aim to improve our understanding of group cooperation for resources management, specifically considering what ‘type’ of communities (more or less cooperative) are most likely to respond positively to payments that are conditional on additional contributions (i.e. above baseline).
+We aim to improve our understanding of group cooperation for resources management, specifically considering whether more or less cooperative communities are most likely to respond positively to payments that are conditional on additional contributions (i.e. those above baseline).
 We also test the impact of community participation in contract design.

 Designing a payments for ecosystem services program for forest conservation in Tanzania